alnitak/flutter_opengl/README.md

 extract the zip and rename its main directory to "glew"

 ## Android
-Should be ok.
-The provided OpenCV 4.7.0 in the android/src/opencv dir has been downloaded from here https://github.com/opencv/opencv/releases/download/4.7.0/opencv-4.7.0-android-sdk.zip
+Download OpenCV from here https://github.com/opencv/opencv/releases/download/4.7.0/opencv-4.7.0-android-sdk.zip locate libs and include folders and copy them into android/src/opencv.
+Or run the script *SCRIPT/setupOpenCV-android.sh*

 # TODO
+- better docomentation
 - the c/c++ code is not "state of the art" written!
 PRs are welcomed :smile:
 - iOS, Mac and Web support
 - ES 3 on Android (now supports 2)